ncoghlan/misc/notes/python3/questions_and_answers.rst

 compatible version available by mid 2014.
 IronClad already supports the use of `scientific libraries from IronPython
 <https://www.enthought.com/repo/.iron/>`__.

+One interesting point to note for Jython and IronPython is that the changes to the Python 3 text model bring it more into line with the text models of the JVM and the CLR.
+This may mean that projects updated to run in the common subset of Python 2 and 3 will be more likely to run correctly on Jython and IronPython, and once they implement Python 3 support, the compatibility of Python 3 only modules should be even better.

 .. _language moratorium: http://www.python.org/dev/peps/pep-3003/
 .. _new guidelines: http://www.python.org/dev/peps/pep-0399/